AliasIO/Raphael.FreeTransform/README.md

 `unplug()`

-Removes handle and deletes all values set by the plugin.
+Removes handles and deletes all values set by the plugin.

 `updateHandles()`